-Create dimensional molds with 2-Part Silicone Molding Putty to make a sculpted Crystal Clay impression.
+Create dimensional molds with 2-Part Silicone Molding Putty to make a sculpted Epoxy Clay impression.
 Once the clay is cured, mix and colorize some Nunn Design Resin to create really beautiful bezel pendants.

 In this tutorial you will learn:

 - How to make silicone molds using vintage buttons and found objects

 - How to create silicone molds with perfect registration

 - How to mix Epoxy Clay and make a sculpted relief using the silicone mold

 - How to mix and colorize Nunn Design 2-Part Resin with Castin’ Crafts Opaque Pigments